ceari/edacc_web/specification.rst

   A person competing with own solvers in the competition.
 Instance : Benchmark
   A specific problem instance, e.g. a boolean formula.
-Solver
-  Programs that run on instances and provide solutions, if possible.
-  Specifically: SAT solvers.
 Solver Configuration
   A solver and a set of specified parameters and their values which the solver should use.
 Result